discretize/discretize-guides/fractals/deepstone/index.md

 Invulnerable <Label>Phases</Label>

 At 60% and 20% _The Voice_ teleports to the middle, becoming invulnerable and you have to keep away _Spectral Flames_ from him. _Spectral Flames_ make the tiles disappear under them.
-Use <Effect name="lightofdeldrimor"/> skill to make them invulnerable to _Spectral Flames_.
+Use <SpecialActionKey name="lightofdeldrimor"/> skill to make them invulnerable to _Spectral Flames_.
 If a _Spectral Flame_ manages to reach _The Voice_, he casts a huge AoE that damages you.

 Ending <Label>20%</Label>